-The Indian businessmen avoided competing with Manchester goods in the Indian market.
-For example; they produced coarse cotton yarn which was used by handloom weavers or exported to China.
+The Indian businessmen avoided direct competition with Manchester goods in the Indian market.
+For example, they produced coarse cotton yarn which was used by handloom weavers or exported to China.

 Industrial growth was slow till the First World War.
 The War changed the situation.
 The British mills became busy in meeting the needs of the army.
 This resulted in decline of imports to India.
 There was a vast home market to be catered by the Indian mills.
 The Indian mills were also asked to supply goods for the British army.
 This created a boom in industrial activities.

 After the war, Manchester could never recapture its lost position in the Indian market.
 The British industry was no longer in a position to compete with the US, Germany and Japan.